 J.B. also puts his financial skills to work on some of the firm's largest cases by developing simple but effective damages theories and working with expert witnesses and their teams to develop the necessary fact and opinion evidence necessary to bolster or limit damages in bet-the-company cases.
-J.B. is especially effective in expert depositions, ensuring that junk science gets no play simply because the examining attorney cannot follow the expert's analysis with sufficient understanding.

 J.B. has published widely in both finance and law, and his scholarly work has been cited numerous times by courts across the country.